 Alsee or Flex seeds – Linum usitatissimum

-Flaxseeds, sometimes called linseeds, are small, brown, tan or golden-colored seeds that are the richest sources of a plant-based omega-3 fatty acids, called alpha-linolenic acid (ALA) in the world!
+Flaxseeds, sometimes called linseeds, are small, brown, tan or golden-coloured seeds that are the richest sources of plant-based omega-3 fatty acids, called alpha-linolenic acid (ALA) in the world!

 Stunning Flaxseed Nutrition Facts

 When you look at the nutritional benefits of flax seeds, there are many things that will catch your attention.